 Without these components you MAY inadvertently stumble upon and identify a particular set of neural networks during the performance of this task.
 Even so, you will not be able to define those neural networks!
 You are left with a set of vague, inaccurate, and incompletely-defined networks (such as task-defined networks i.e. “pick up a glass networks”).

 The mind has become the major blind spot of the brain science community.
 The topic of the mind (or consciousness) is, currently, almost totally ignored.
 Answering the question “how is the mind expressed inside the brain?” is seen as a remote goal to be achieved in the distant future.
 Therefore neuroscience has put the issue on the back burner, and turned its attention to the brain.
 The decision to forego a serious investigation of the mind is entirely rational.
 Why pursue a problem where little if any progress is being made?
 Also, the current efforts to understand the brain ARE making (extremely slow but steady) progress.
 The hope is the ongoing collection of brain data and knowledge will some day add up to a brain theory.

-But, as I argued above, this is a vain hope.
+But, as I argue above, this assumption is naive.
 The only way to understand the brain is to first understand the mind to which it connects.
 Understanding the mind allows you to understand the brain, and the good news is it can be done.